sciZer0/7/v/README.md

 Another example, the SOL token — the Solana blockchain — entered the market only after multiple private rounds, and finally just 38% of the total initial token supply went to the community.

-The initial token distribution and inequality Gini coefficient aren't much better, if any better, on any other of the existing blockchains.
+The initial token distribution and inequality Gini coefficient aren't much better, if any better, on other existing blockchains.

 Precisely the great unfairness might most prevent each of the existing blockchains from getting mass adoption in the long term.